OneForFreedom/Sweat-Snitch/JOURNAL.md

 Here's an image of that:
 ![C82227_C82227-ÕýÃæ](https://github.com/user-attachments/assets/5dbfea81-b3fc-4df3-b62e-7ff033f14df1)

-I added a somewhat correct system to have pull ups, although it is a bit ambiguous on how it will work.
-So that will need fixing.
+I added a somewhat correct system to have pull ups.

 I also added another oled, added an i2c expander. and then redid the code.